RallyTechServices/scrum-team-metrics/defect-resolution-trend/README.md

 There is an app setting to let the installer decide whether the app will count all defects or only defects associated with production via a special web link field.

+There another app setting to let the installer decide the definition of resolved, that is across one or more states.

 ## Development Notes

 * Whether an item is a production item is based on the existence of at least one value in the incidents field, which is a web link field.
 * Because it's a web link field, we can't query on it and the data isn't in lookback, so we have to go get all the defects first.
+* This app uses a new component in the settings to handle selecting multiple state values because the current field value dropdown doesn't play well with settings when in multiSelect mode.

 ### First Load